Did Paul change the Sabbath in I Corinthians 16:1-2?

 “Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
 Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come.”
 (I Corinthians 16:1-2, KJV emphasis mine throughout)

 Secondly, Paul began this chapter by stating his instruction is an order (verse 1).
 In other words, it is a specific instruction for a specific situation.
 It is not a commandment from God or a statement of absolute application.
-An offering was necessary at the time he wrote, and he was asking these churches to participate.
+An offering was necessary at the time he wrote the letter; he asked these churches to participate.

 Third, We need to break down some of the language used here and the ancient culture.
 The phrase “Lay by him” is the Greek word tithēmi.
 It means to “lay in store”.
 The phrase “in store” is thēsaurizō and it means 1) to gather and lay up, to heap up, store up 1a) to accumulate riches 1b) to keep in store, store up, reserve.
 It refers to accumulated goods in a storehouse.

 Paul told them to bring them on the first day of the week, which is the first common day after the Sabbath.
 He doesn’t want this done when he comes because he wants to spend time with them.
 He will come to preach on the Sabbath – he doesn’t want them working on the Sabbath!

 What did Paul really practice and teach when he was in Galatia and Corinth?
 Galatia was a region in Turkey.
 One of the cities in this area was Pisidian Antioch.
 Let’s take a look at his practice: